Robert Crewe-Milnes, 1st Marquess of Crewe: Political career

-Although Lord Elgin reassured him of Winston Churchill's friendliness among Liberals, Crewe was in for a rude shock: he had succeeded the orientalist Elgin as Secretary of State for the Colonies, and in May 1908 he had an angry exchange of letters with Churchill who had intervened in a colonial debate in the Commons.
-Crewe could be haughty and coldly disapproving: alike to Grey he took a dim view of Lloyd George's People's Budget.
-It was Crewe's job to steer it through the Lords.
-In his capacity as Leader of the House of Lords he played a key role in bringing the Parliament Act 1911 (depriving the Lords of its veto) to the floor of the house and eventually onto the statute book.
+Although Lord Elgin reassured him of Winston Churchill's friendliness among Liberals, Crewe was in for a rude shock: he had succeeded the orientalist Elgin as Secretary of State for the Colonies, and in May 1908 he had an angry exchange of letters with Churchill, who had intervened in a colonial debate in the Commons.
+Crewe could be haughty and coldly disapproving: like Grey, he took a dim view of Lloyd George's People's Budget, but it was Crewe's job to steer it through the Lords.
+In his capacity as Leader of the House of Lords, he played a key role in bringing the Parliament Act 1911 (depriving the Lords of its veto) to the floor of the house and eventually onto the statute book.
 Asquith valued him highly as a colleague, for his common sense and sound judgment rather than any exceptional brilliance.
 But when Churchill circulated a memorandum proposing the abolition of the Lords in 1910, Crewe remained essentially whiggish and cautious, blocking any attempt to change the bicameral relationship.
 He sat on the Constitutional Conference Commission set up on 16 June 1910 during the crisis following Edward VII's death.
 The inconclusive outcome of the January 1910 election, which increased Unionist representation in the Commons, caused a wide-ranging debate on the constitutional implications of the Lords' powers.
 The new king, George V, to obviate a stalemate agreed to create 500 new peers, should the Liberals win the December 1910 election.
 Crewe was present at the discussions as one of the Inner Sanctum in the cabinet.
-He had previously taken a more right-wing position with Asquith arguing for reform of the membership of the Upper House, rather than of its customary powers.
+He had previously taken a more right-wing position with Asquith, arguing for reform of the membership of the Upper House, rather than of its customary powers.
 Crewe was selected to face leading Tory Lord Cromer, and the Archbishop of Canterbury, Randall Davidson, in negotiation of the provisions of the Veto bill, which would give a whip hand to an elected Commons.

-It was his colonial responsibilities from September 1910 as part of his terms as Secretary of State for India (1910–11 and 1911–15), for which he gained the hoped-for promotion in the peerage.
+It was Crewe's colonial responsibilities from September 1910 as part of his terms as Secretary of State for India (1910–11 and 1911–15), for which he gained the hoped-for promotion in the peerage.
 The Delhi Durbar was an invention of his genius for organization, designed to the last detail for the first British monarch in history to pay a visit to India.
-In that post, he was responsible for the removal of the capital of India from Calcutta to Delhi, and the reunion of the two Bengals under a Governor-in-Council, as well as commissioning the architect, Sir Edwin Lutyens for his outstanding visionary grand design of New Delhi.
+In that post, he was responsible for the moving of the capital of India from Calcutta to Delhi, and the reunion of the two Bengals under a Governor-in-Council, as well as commissioning the architect, Sir Edwin Lutyens for his outstanding visionary grand design of New Delhi.
 He was further honoured in 1911 when he was created Earl of Madeley and Marquess of Crewe.